darkpalacestudio/manuals/sloth/manual/02_introduction.md

 value at a certain rate.

-Applying slew rate limiting can result in a variety of effects, including denser signals, subtle darkening of the tone, enhanced texture of sounds, creative transient shaping and even massively crushed effects.
+Applying slew rate limiting can result in a variety of effects, including denser signals, subtle darkening of the tone, enhanced texture of sounds, creative transient shaping, fuzz-sounds up to massively crushed effects.

 <div class="pb"></div>